OguzPastirmaci/lightweight-os-on-oci/README.md

 ### Clear Linux
 https://clearlinux.org/

+Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability.

 - Not in the list of "Linux Distributions that Support Custom Image Import".
 - Lowest boot time in the test.
 - A distro by Intel so it's highly tuned for Intel platforms but works well with AMD, too.
 AMD even recommends using Clear Linux for performance testing its CPUs.